ducks/discourse-invite-tree/README.md

 After installation, go to **Admin > Settings > Plugins > discourse-invite-stats**:

-- `invite_stats_enabled`: Enable or disable the invite tree feature (default: false)
+- `invite_stats_enabled`: Enable or disable invite stats (default: false)
-- `invite_stats_allowed_groups`: Groups allowed to view the invite tree (default: empty, allows all logged-in users, staff always have access)
+- `invite_stats_allowed_groups`: Groups allowed to view invite stats (default: empty, allows all logged-in users, staff always have access)
-- `invite_stats_show_stats`: Show user statistics in the tree (default: true)
+- `invite_stats_show_stats`: Show user statistics (default: true)

 ### Access Control

-By default, all logged-in users can view the invite tree.
+By default, all logged-in users can view invite stats.
 You can restrict access by:

 1. Adding groups to the `invite_stats_allowed_groups` setting
 2. Only users in those groups (or staff) will have access